ruizli/ML_hadron_structure_LQCD/README.md

 Python 3.7 version

 Dependencies:
- numpy, pandas, matplotlib, seaborn, scikit-learn
+ numpy, pandas, matplotlib, seaborn, scikit-learn.
  See the instruction of each package for installation information